California State University, East Bay

 Student Health & Counseling Services hours of operations are Monday, Tuesday, Wednesday, and Friday from 8:30 a.m. to 5:00 p.m., and Thursdays from 10:00 a.m. to 5:00 p.m.
 Hours may vary during Summer term and semester breaks.
-For the 2021-22 academic year, SHCS anticipates offering some telehealth and some in-person appointments for both medical and counseling services.
+For the 2022-23 academic year, SHCS anticipates offering both telehealth and in-person appointments for medical and counseling services.

 Eligible students can make appointments for counseling and/or medical services online at https://health.csueastbay.edu, or by calling our main number during business hours.
 These services are also available for our Concord students.
 For more information, please call (510) 885-3735 or visit www.csueastbay.edu/shcs.
 After hours and weekend crisis counseling is available by phone by following the prompts when calling at these times.

 Funded by student health fees, SHCS provides an extensive array of outpatient medical and mental health care.
-We provide general medical visits, physicals, evaluation and treatment of acute illnesses and injuries, health education, laboratory and family planning services.
-Our licensed pharmacy carries over the counter medications at discounted prices, and reproductive planning options that can be accessed without provider visits.
+We provide general medical visits, physicals, health education, laboratory and family planning services.
+Our licensed pharmacy carries over the counter and prescription medications at discounted prices.
 SHCS also provides confidential individual, couples, and group counseling, as well as workshops on mental wellness.
 SHCS works directly with our student body through SHAC (Student Health Advisory Committee), a student organization linked to our mission and goals.

 Services offered at SHCS include: